 Raising her sword, Charity blocked as he rained down four or five strikes one after the other, and as he gave no quarter, she tripped over a stool and fell flat on her back.

-With the point of his sword pressed firmly against her throat, Aspen growled, “You are now headless as well as missing a hand.
+With the point of his sword pressed against her throat, Aspen growled, “You are now headless and missing a hand.
 How fair you in a fight now?”

 Charity tried to kick Aspen’s legs from under him, but as he grabbed her ankle and spun her over, she conceded, “Okay, I would not, I would not fare well in a fight.”